Posted on June 29, 2020

 Capone, flipped a switch after he became the boss.
 He passed from a calming almost peaceful force of cooperation and brotherly mobster love to a power-hungry despot with a quick temper and an itchy trigger finger.
 Capone started using rampant violence to increase his revenues.
 He instigated shot-outs, assassinations, human trafficking, and even bombings.

-When he was asked on hsi activities by the press, Capone merely responded:
+When he was asked about his activities by the press, Capone merely responded:

 “I am just a businessman, giving the people what they want”; and, “All I do is satisfy a public demand.”

-By 24 Capone had everyone in hsi pocket.
-He had city council officials elected to do his bidding, he had the cops swimming in protection money, he had State Senators cashing in checks.
-When the carrot didn’t work, Capone was quick with the stick; by 26 he had a database brimming with blackmail material.
-Does he couldn’t buy, he would extort, those he couldn’t extort, he would kill.
+By 24 Capone had everyone in his pocket.
+He had city council officials elected to do his bidding, he had the police swimming in protection money, he had State Senators cashing in checks.
+When the carrot didn’t work, Capone was quick with the stick; by 26 he had a file brimming with blackmail material.
+What he couldn’t buy, he would extort, those he couldn’t extort, he would kill.

 Capone was untouchable.
-The cops couldn’t target him; The other mob bosses wouldn’t dare make a play on his life; and the government was too chicken liver and up to their eyeballs in dirty dealings.
+The cops couldn’t target him; The other mob bosses wouldn’t dare make a play on his life, and the government was too chicken and up to their eyeballs in dirty dealings.

 For years, mobster took out their frustrations on Capone’s underlings and acquaintances.
 Owners of restaurants Capone frequented were kidnapped, tortured, and killed.
 Capone’s drivers were tossed over bridges with cement shoes.
 His tailors – Capone was a dapper man that loved fine suits – were constantly being harassed, their fingers crushed to a pulp.

 And, if someone was foolish enough to make a play at the big-guy, Capone would somehow survive – like a cockroach – and come back with the equivalent of a Biblical reprisal.